 Measurement and evaluation tools within the publishing industry are evolving to keep pace with technological advancements and changing consumer behaviour.
 However despite the shift in audience viewing behaviour, most media channels – including newsbrands – are still largely planned and bought by platform and often there is no connection made between how audiences consume those different platforms.
 This siloed approach means that there is no view of the total newsbrand audience reached across different platforms, making it difficult to articulate the efficiencies of audience delivery and ad effectiveness.

 For the publishing industry, and more specifically the newsbrand industry, there is a transformative change taking place which is enabling a shift in emphasis away from platforms towards more effective audience planning.
-Audience Measurement for Publishers (AMP), is the new audience measurement service, superseding NRS.
+PAMCo is the new audience measurement service, superseding NRS.

 As a result, data now provides insight into de-duplicated audiences across all newsbrand platforms – mobile, tablet, PC and print.
 For the first time, this gives planners access to combined, cross platform reach data, as well as individual platform reach.
 It provides:

 - De-duplicated reach and frequency for all platforms